mui/material-ui/docs/src/pages/company/careers/careers.md

 ## Perks & benefits

 - **Remote**: Our entire company is distributed.
-- **Gatherings**: We meet up two times a year for a short week of meetings, events, and fun!
+- **Gatherings**: We meet up once or twice a year for a short week of meetings, events, and fun!
 - **Equipment**: Material-UI will let you choose new hardware of your choice (up to $2,500 USD).
 - **Flexible hours**: We work from different timezones.
 When the work is done doesn't really matter.
-- **Time off**: We provide 5 weeks of paid time off.
+- **Time off**: We provide five weeks of paid time off.

 ## Open roles